liveswitch/liveswitch-connect/README.md

 ### Verbs

 ```
   shell             Starts an interactive shell.

   capture           Captures local media from a named pipe.

   ffcapture         Captures local media from FFmpeg.

   ndicapture        Captures media from an ndi stream.

   fake              Sends media from a fake source.

   play              Sends media from a local file.

   render            Renders remote media to a named pipe.

   ffrender          Renders remote media to FFmpeg.

   ndirender         Renders remote media to an ndi stream.

   log               Logs remote media to stdout.

   record            Records remote media to a local file.

   intercept         Forwards packets for lawful intercept.

   ndifind           Find available NDI devices.

+  vosktranscribe    Transcribes speech to text using Vosk.
 ```

 ## shell